FIRST PAGE

 Rooted in Swami Yogananda: "How to Keep the Church Steadfast".
 East West, Vol 5-11, September, 1933.

-While the earlier Yogananda advocated noice-proof rooms for those who would contemplate in good company, the latter-days Yogananda had dire warnings against leaving the guru, and talked a lot for a kind of religion.
-And his California-based church - today it is classified as a cult somehow - lost one third of its disgruntled monastics in 2001–2002 - about one third of all its monastics.
+While the earlier Yogananda advocated noise-proof rooms for those who would contemplate in good company, the later Yogananda warned against leaving the guru, and talked a lot for a kind of religion - his own brand of religion.
+His California-based church - today it is thought to be a cult by some - lost one third of its disgruntled monastics between 2000 and 2005 - about one third of all its monastics.
+A number of others that Yogananda had permitted to teach kriya yoga to others, had left SRF before them, notably after the late Daya Mata took over in 1955.
+There might be more than one reason for leaving.
+Dr Lola Williamson discusses the issue in a fair book: [Quotations etc.]

-In early years in America Yogananda talked against thriving on crowd psychology, the latter Yogananda - now a church owner - said things that intimidate and scare some members and confuse them too, for example that dire sufferings for lifetimes were in store for those who left him, those traitors and quitters, and so on.
-"All power to the guru-lord", then . . .
-The parvenu got established.
-He marred much of the early thrust and teachings after time.
-Don't do that.
-Try to remain calm and silent till you reach neat consistency.
-That is free advice against marring.
+In early years in America Yogananda talked against thriving on crowd psychology, while the later Yogananda - now a church founder - said things that continue to intimidate and scare some members and confuse them too, for example that dire sufferings for lifetimes were in store for those who left the guru.
+Better try to remain calm and silent till maturity.
+That is free advice against marring inconsistencies in several talks.

 After we came out of the church, we stood talking for some time together of Bishop Berkeley's ingenious sophistry to prove the nonexistence of matter, and that every thing in the universe is merely ideal.
 I observed, that though we are satisfied his doctrine is not true, it is impossible to refute it.
 I never shall forget the alacrity with which Johnson answered, striking his foot with mighty force against a large stone, till he rebounded from it -- "I refute it thus."